risk-first/website/estimating/Hierarchies.md

 - The Greeks coined _asteres planetai_ to be the class of objects in the sky that moved separately from the rest of the body of stars.
 Possibly including moons, comets and asteroids.
 [1](https://en.wikipedia.org/wiki/Definition_of_planet#Planets_in_antiquity).
 - However, after the [Copernican Revolution](https://en.wikipedia.org/wiki/Definition_of_planet#Satellites) made the moon a satellite of earth, the defintion of planets seemed to be _bodies orbiting the sun_, and there were just 9 of them: Mercury, Mars, Earth, Venus, Saturn, Jupiter, Uranus, Neptune and Pluto.
 - In 2005, [The Discovery of Eris](https://en.wikipedia.org/wiki/Definition_of_planet#Pluto), a body _larger_ than Pluto orbiting in a trans-Neptunian orbit meant that [potentially hundreds of objects](https://en.wikipedia.org/wiki/Trans-Neptunian_object#/media/File:TheTransneptunians_73AU.svg) deserved the term planet.
 - In response, Pluto was demoted to being a _dwarf planet_.
-In order to do this, the definition of planet was changed to include the clause that it had "cleared its neighbourhood" of most other orbiting bodies".
+In order to do this, the definition of planet was changed to include the clause that it had "cleared its neighbourhood" of most other orbiting bodies.
 This excluded Kuiper-Belt objects such as Pluto, but is _still problematic_, as Alan Stern discusses below.

 > "I and many other planetary scientists — like the almost 400 that signed a petition against the IAU in 2006 — have a problem with the IAU definition because the implications of it are just nonsensical.
 Here's why.
 The IAU's "zone-clearing" criteria, when worked out mathematically, means that to qualify as a planet at larger and larger distances from the sun, a body has to have more and more mass than it would in a closer orbit.
 This is in part because the zones get larger (like distance cubed, or volume) as you go outward; it's also in part because orbital speeds are slower further out, so zone-clearing takes longer." - [Alan Stern, _Fighting for Pluto's Planet Title_](https://www.space.com/9594-fighting-pluto-planet-title-planetary-scientist-alan-stern.html)